HyperspaceMadness/Mega_Bezel/README.md

 -----------------------------------------------------------------------------------------------
 **[ CRT BRIGHTNESS & GAMMA ]:**
-  * **CRT Gamma In (Gamma to Linear Space Decode)** - The gamma adjustment applied to take the core image and bring it into linear color space
+  * **Gamma In (Game Embedded Gamma - Gamma Space to Linear) Def 2.4** - The gamma adjustment applied to take the core image and bring it into linear color space.
+Gamma to Linear Space Decode
-  * **CRT Gamma Out (Linear to Gamma Space Encode)** - The gamma adjustment applied to the CRT shader's linear color output to bring it back into a gamma corrected space
+  * **Gamma Out (Electron Gun Gamma - Linear to Gamma Space) Def 2.4** - The gamma adjustment applied to the CRT shader's linear color output to bring it back into a gamma corrected space.
+Also known as Linear to Gamma Space Encode
-  * **Post CRT Brightness** - Brightness adjustment on the CRT color output
+  * **Post CRT Brightness** - Brightness adjustment on the CRT color output (Applied in Linear Color Space)

 -----------------------------------------------------------------------------------------------
 **[ GRAPHICS CACHE ]:**